 Ward’s idea catapulted herself into a place of viral fame that didn’t exist before Twitter.
 Online communities that support groups of people who have been historically ridiculed or disdained have found strength in numbers—including sex workers.
 These voices have spread across the internet to garner further support from those who have learned to understand the plights and differences of communities they may not necessarily belong to.

-It would be a fool’s errand to attempt to convince the ultra-conservative or the ultra-religious of Ward’s good, but her Twitter following today hovers just under 500,000, and it is likely a miniscule percentage of that 500,000 that work in Ward’s industry.
+It would be a fool’s errand to attempt to convince the ultra-conservative or the ultra-religious of Ward’s good, but her Twitter following today hovers just under 500,000, and it is likely a minuscule percentage of that 500,000 that work in Ward’s industry.
 After her campaign, other models and sex workers followed suit in raising money for the cause in the same way.
 Jenna Lee, co-founder of Cheekky Apps, an app built to allow models to monetize their personal content, told the National Post she raised $40,000.

 It’s obvious that Twitter and other social media platforms give us access to information, to news, and to worldwide trends; but they also provide access to community, to challenging points of view, and to new schools of thought.
 It’s social media that has enabled some of the biggest social movements of the past decade: Black Lives Matter, March for Our Lives, and Fridays for Future, to name a few.
 It’s social media that’s given rise to leaders like Shaun King, Emma Gonzales, Greta Thunberg, and yes, Kaylen Ward.